 Selecting a color palette for a single room is simple enough.
 But deciding on an overarching color scheme for an entire home, from the guest bath to the basement?
 That’s another story.
 It involves flawlessly mixing rugs, paint colors, upholstery, prints, artwork, and furniture finishes across 1,500-plus square feet, without a single off-putting hue or stray pattern pop.
 Could it get any more daunting?!

-Fortunately, Havenly designer Heather Goerzen assures us that it’s not as hard as it looks.
-“Planning out your homes’ color palette ensures visual flow throughout your space,” she explains.
+Fortunately, it’s not as hard as it looks.
+“Planning out your homes’ color palette ensures visual flow throughout your space,” explains Havenly designer Heather Goerzen.
 “With a little forethought, you can eliminate jarring color moments, like having a loud, bright blue bathroom next to a warm minimalist living room.”